cwintermute/esphome-SK20-Nebula-Light/README.md

+# Personal fork to make changes

+This repository is mostly for my own personal changes to this project, specifically removing the 1 hour play limit.

 # ESPHome for Tuya SK20 WiFi Nebula Light

 This repository contains an esphome configuration file for flashing esphome to Tuya SK20 nebula lights.